 If your phone isn’t lasting as long as expected here are over 10 tips to fix Galaxy Note 8 battery life problems.
-Samsung’s phone has a lot to offer, but it’s not perfect.
-Even with fast and wireless charging, some may still experience bad battery life.
-With the Galaxy Android Oreo update near, here are a few tips worth trying.
+Samsung’s phone has a lot to offer, but it’s not perfect especially now that it’s nearly two years old.

 How to Fix Bad Galaxy Note 8 Battery Life

 Samsung phones have tons of options, controls, and settings that you can change for an improved experience.
 And while some of them are great, others simply drain the battery even if you don’t use them.
 We’ll cover that and plenty of tips below.
 Additionally, you can take advantage of Samsung’s battery saver modes and performance modes to get the most out of your phone.
 These tips will help you squeeze more battery life out of your phone or find what’s draining it too fast.

 Before we dig into everything else, we want to address some Android Pie problems, as that update just arrived.
 It’s an improved experience for some, but not for everyone.
 Some people are dealing with new issues.
 One, in particular, is regarding abnormal battery drain.
 Samsung’s One UI software is great, but it’s also brand new, and there will be a few bugs Samsung will have to fix.